Frequently Asked Questions (FAQ)

 What is the difference between rectangular and hierarchical data? [top]

-The rectangular format default can, however, be overridden to yield hierarchical data consisting of household records followed by the person records of household members, activity records of ATUS respondents, and who records that accompany activity records.
+The rectangular person format default can, however, be overridden to yield hierarchical data consisting of household records followed by the person records of household members, activity records of ATUS respondents, who records that accompany activity records, and eldercare recipient records (where applicable).
 Users who request hierarchical data will need to select variables for inclusion in their extracts from the activity and who records.
-This is done on the same page in the extract builder as the selection of household and person level variables.
+This selection is made on the same page in the extract builder as the selection of household and person-level variables.

 What is the difference between variables with and without the _CPS8 extension? [top]